 For a developer, the NUT build process starts with ./autogen.sh.

 This script generates the ./configure script that end users typically invoke to build NUT.
-If you are making a number of changes to the NUT source tree, configuring with the -- enable-maintainer-mode flag will ensure that after you change Makefile.am, the Makefile.in and Makefile get regenerated.
-At a minimum, you will need:
+If you are making a number of changes to the NUT source tree, configuring with the --enable-maintainer-mode flag will ensure that after you change a Makefile.am, nearby Makefile.in and Makefile get regenerated.
+At a minimum, you will need at least:

 - autoconf

 - automake

 - libtool

 - Python

-- Perl
+• Perl